Stelioz/GlobeOil/README.md

 ### Disclaimer
-The current software was developed as part of the 3rd written assignment for the PLH12 course of the Hellenic Open University.
+The current software was developed as part of the 3rd written assignment for the PLI23 course during the undergraduate programme of studies “Computer Science” of the Hellenic Open University.
+Thus it is not recommended to be used in real life website development.

 ### Security Risks
-Please note that for this software you need to change the default password for the database.
+* The connection to the MySQL server is not secure, as the password is stored in plaintext in the code.
+It is recommended to use environmental variables or a configuration file to store sensitive information.
+* The code is vulnerable to SQL injection attacks, as user input is not properly sanitized before being used in SQL queries.
+It is recommended to use prepared statements or input validation to prevent this.
+* The form does not have CSRF protection, which can allow attackers to execute unauthorized actions on behalf of the user.
+It is recommended to use a CSRF token in the form to prevent this.

 ## Software Development Team
 * Zindros Stylianos